 Remember when I said I felt like I was the only one who couldn’t handle the job?
 I convinced myself that was true and that I was a failure… when in reality, I had no true basis for those feelings!
 I had no idea if my coworkers could handle our job or even liked our job.
 Honestly… even if I was the only person in the entire building who was unhappy to be there, it wouldn’t have mattered.
 The only thing that should have mattered was the fact that the work environment was toxic and negatively affecting my health.

 Just because someone else seems happy, it doesn’t mean they actually are happy and it doesn’t mean you “should” be happy.
 You don’t have to feel a certain way just because you perceive someone else is feeling that way.

 Don’t ignore the guilt.

 You probably don’t think you should be feeling ANY guilt after quitting a toxic job at all, but that doesn’t mean you should ignore how you feel.
 Allow yourself some time to process your emotions.
 Acknowledge and accept the fact that you feel guilty even if you don’t understand it.

 There are tons of companies with tons of jobs out there– they’re not all toxic, unhealthy environments.
 You can and will find a job that suits your needs without making you feel like a ball of anxiety.

 I hope this post was helpful for those of you who are struggling with guilt after quitting a job that wasn’t right for you.
 If you’ve ever left a toxic or otherwise unhealthy job, let’s discuss it in the comments!
 I’d love to hear about your experiences.

-If you enjoyed this post, please pin it to Pinterest!
+If you enjoyed this post, please save it to Pinterest!